07th-mod/python-patcher/news/Umineko Question (Ch. 1-4).md

 # Changelog

+## Fix Disappearing Issue in ADV mode, NVL linebreak fix, various other fixes - 23/12/2019

+On 23/11/2019, a fix was applied to fix the backlog disappearing, which was successful.
+It also applied a fix for the text disappearing issue, but that only fixed some of the bugs in the script.

+This most recent update will hopefully fix the disappearing text issue for good.
+This would occur when playing ADV mode (only affects Question Arcs).
+The text would be displayed, but upon reaching the point where the line would wrap/a page break would occur, the text would disappear.

+You can see (spoilery) example here, but it's very obvious while you're playing when it happens: https://github.com/07th-mod/umineko-question/issues/147

+I have decided to issue a warning that if you're using ADV mode, to expect there to be some bugs.
+Please report any bugs to us on Github or Discord so they can be fixed.

+In addition, a somewhat separate issue of double-spaced line breaks not being properly displayed in NVL mode was also fixed.

+I would **highly recommend upgrading** the next time you reach the end of an episode (remember, save files don't work properly when the script changes, so you need to start a new chapter after a script update).

+List of fixes:

+- Fix `br` (double spaced line breaks) in NVL mode
+- Force clickwait before text overflows when text is displayed automatically (ADV)
+- Spot fix for graphical textbox artifact at end of episode 4 (ADV)
+- Fix voicedelay causing unecessary delay before text is displayed (NVL and ADV)
+- Fix places where empty textbox remains on screen during a delay (ADV, possibly NVL)
+- Fix some invalid/wrong nametags (ADV)

 ## Fix Text Overflow Bug - 19/08/2019

 Fix bug where text would overflow the text box if there were repeated "automatic" lines (lines which appear without clicking).
 This would have happened a handful of times during the course of the game.